 press the team of two decided on several Heidelberg folders and gluers from the ECO 105 and Diana Pro 105 series.
 All machines run in three shifts, around the clock, seven days a week.
 "That increases our productivity and lowers production costs," explains the company's manager.
 Mexico offers packaging printers good conditions.
 Around 400,000 tons of cardboard boxes and folding cartons are printed each year.
 "In our company, it's 25,000 tons," Rafael calculates, adding, "So there's still quite a bit of market share for us to win."
 With a market share of 5 percent and annual revenue of 58 million dollars (36.7 m. euros) most recently, Grupo Peosa is close on the heels of the market leader.
 In the mid term, the young print shop manager doesn't want to content himself with that and plans to push ahead.
 How?
-"By continuing to invest in new technology," he says, adding, "And increasing our customers' and employees' satisfaction."
-The term investment is written with a capital "I" at Grupo Peosa anyway: Roughly 29 million dollars (18 m. euros) has been invested in new production facilities and equipment since the turn of the century.
-In terms of new innovations, Riebeling has his eye on the extra large format from Heidelberg.
-"With large presses, we're even more productive.
-That's why I'm going to take a closer look at the presses at drupa," he concludes.
-"Maybe we'll make a decision about it next year."
+"By continuing to invest in new technology," he Mexico has 108 million mouths to feed and an additional million says, adding, "And increasing our customers' and employees' satisis added to that each year - yet another argument in favor of focusing faction."
+The term investment is written with a capital "I" at Grupo on food packaging printing.
+Worldwide renowned food multination-Peosa anyway: Roughly 29 million dollars (18 m. euros) has been inals commission print orders from Grupo Peosa: Nestlé packaging for vested in new production facilities and equipment since the turn of chocolate and cream-filled sandwiches, Unilever for cornstarch and the century.
+In terms of new innovations, Riebeling has his eye on gelatin and Kraft for desserts, rice cakes, cookies and chips.
+In adthe extra large format from Heidelberg.
+"With large presses, we're dition, the trend in Central America's largest and economically even more productive.
+That's why I'm going to take a closer look at strongest country is going in the direction of higher quality packagthe presses at drupa," he concludes.
+"Maybe we'll make a decision ing and thus a higher added-value for print shops.
+Grupo Peosa's about it next year."
 With "we," the duo Rafael and Javier is meant.
-No big investment decisions are made at Grupo Peosa without intensive discussions with his uncle, and his blessing as well.
+No choice of a press with UV coating is proof of that. big investment decisions are made at Grupo Peosa without intensive discussions with his uncle, and his blessing as well. products fresh longer since the climate is so hot.
+For this reason,